vinaykornapalli/datastructures-and-alogorithms-implementation/README.md

 Hey hi!!!

-The reason that I have created this repository is to find the example for implementation of datastructures and algorithms at one place...
+The reason that I have created this repository is to find the examples for implementation of datastructures and algorithms at one place...

 I will keep on adding different implementations everyday.